 We are grateful to all the hundreds of volunteers, host families, partners and donors who have been standing by our side with unwavering support during these challenging times.
 We also thank all UWC educators and students, who have shown incredible resilience and adaptability.

 We will continue to do our very best to ensure that the UWC community stays united during these difficult times and that our students are supported to continue living the UWC mission of making education a force to unite people, nations and cultures for peace and a sustainable future, wherever in the world they are.

 All UWC schools are responding to the changing needs of students in this evolving crisis in an attempt to alleviate some of the stress and disruption that many are experiencing at this time.
 Now more than ever, the UWC movement requires your support to not only recover some of the costs that have been incurred in this response, but also to ensure that future generations benefit from a UWC education.

 We are encouraging those that are able, to consider making a regular donation to assist us to support current students, and to protect a UWC education for years to come.
-All donations, large and small, can be made by visiting the donation page of one of our schools, many of which are able to offer taxable receipts for the jurisdiction in which you are residing.
-Donations can also be made to UWC International by clicking on the link below.
-They can be passed on to a UWC school or UWC national committee of your choosing.
-Donations made by UK residents are eligible for the Gift Aid scheme, and donations from other countries may also be eligible for tax relief; see here for details.
+All donations, large and small, can be made by visiting the Support Us section.
+Donations can be made to UWC International or they can be passed on to a UWC school or UWC national committee of your choosing.
+Donations made by UK residents are eligible for the Gift Aid scheme, and donations from other countries may also be eligible for tax relief.

 By supporting UWC at this time, you will join a global community of alumnus, donors, students, staff and volunteers, united in the mission of the UWC movement – to make education a force to unite people, nations and cultures for peace and a sustainable future.